leanprover/lean4/README.md

 ### External Libraries

-A external library target is a non-Lean binary library that will be linked to the binaries of the package and its dependents (e.g., their shared libraries and executables).
+A external library target is a non-Lean **static** library that will be linked to the binaries of the package and its dependents (e.g., their shared libraries and executables).

 **Syntax**